 Again, always keep in mind what face of the board your looking at.
 If there is a miter cut on your new piece, consider that there will be a short point of the cut, and a long point.

-Using a miter saw for your cut is easiest, because you can lay the blade down to 45° for your cut and press the board back to the fence.
+Using a miter saw for your cut is easiest.
+That’s because you can lay the blade down to 45° for your cut and press the board back to the fence.

-Cut through your pencil line and let the waste fall away.
-When the cut is finished, pull a measurement on your board just to make sure the board length is accurate.
+Carefully cut on the correct side of your pencil line.
+Let the waste fall away.
+When the cut is finished, pull a measurement on your board to make sure the length is accurate.

-I generally like to take the board up for a quick test fit before I try to attach it.
-But first, I’ll often half-drive one nail into the board—a little carpenter’s trick that might help later.
+I like to take the board up for a quick test fit before I attach it.
+But first, I’ll half-drive one nail into the board—a little carpenter’s trick that might help later.

-(Always use galvanized, exterior-grade nails for exterior trim.
+Always use galvanized, exterior-grade nails for exterior trim.
 I like to use 2” spiral shank nails for fascia boards.
-They’re long enough to reach through the fascia and most of the sub-fascia, and the spiral gives the nail a very firm grip in the wood.)
+They’re long enough to reach through the fascia and most of the sub-fascia.
+Plus, the spiral gives the nail a very firm grip in the wood.

 Hold your new board in place against your sub-fascia.
-Examine the seams where it meets other boards (or have someone on the ground do it for you if the board is long.)
+Examine the seams where it meets other boards.
+Have someone on the ground do it for you if the board is long.

 Small gaps of 1/8” are totally tolerable here.
-I sort of like to have my fascia boards just a little short—it let’s me caulk into the gap for better water seal.
+I like to have my fascia boards just a little short—it lets me caulk the gap for better water seal.